Roblox/creator-docs/content/en-us/scripting/events.md

 print("The part was touched by", touchedPart:GetFullName())
 ```

-The `Wait` function returns the event's arguments.
-You can assign these arguments to variables where `Wait` is called.
+The `Library.task.wait()` function returns the event's arguments.
+You can assign these arguments to variables where `Library.task.wait()` is called.

 ```lua
 -- Script in ServerScriptService